mconfalonieri/external-dns-hetzner-webhook/README.md

-# ExternalDNS - IONOS Plugin
+# ExternalDNS - IONOS Webhook

-**⚠️ NOTE**: This Plugin is based on a not yet released version of [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) - especially the new integration approach by using plugins, discussed and implemented in [PR-3063](https://github.com/kubernetes-sigs/external-dns/pull/3063).
+**⚠️ NOTE**: This Webhook is based on a not yet released version of [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) - especially the new integration approach by using webhooks, discussed and implemented in [PR-3063](https://github.com/kubernetes-sigs/external-dns/pull/3063).

 ExternalDNS is a Kubernetes add-on for automatically managing